Niacinamide

 If you have particularly sensitive skin you can try using this ingredient every other day and building up to daily usage.
 Alternatively, you can opt for a product with a lower concentration of niacinamide: some products have up to 10% niacinamide, but 2-5% will also be effective [10].

-Software's prescription treatments often include niacinamide, for all the benefits we listed before.
+Software's treatments often include niacinamide, for all the benefits we listed before.
 If you're looking to treat skin concerns like ageing, acne or pigmentation, you can simply take an online consultation with one of our practitioners and find out if niacinamide is right for you.

 Can you use it with other active ingredients?